jschaf/pggen/README.md

 I'd like to try to convince you why you *shouldn't* use pggen.
 Often, this is far more revealing than the pitch.

-- You use database other than Postgres. pggen only supports Postgres. [sqlc] has beta support for MySQL.
-If I were to support a different database, I'd probably create an entirely new repo since not much of the code is shareable.

-- You want auto-generated models for every table in your database. pggen only generates code for each query in a query file.
-This means, you'll have to manually write SQL for CRUD queries.
+- You want auto-generated models for every table in your database. pggen only generates code for each query in a query file. pggen requires custom SQL for even the simplest CRUD queries.
 Use [gorm] or any of alternatives listed at [awesome Go ORMs].

+- You use database other than Postgres. pggen only supports Postgres. [sqlc], a similar tool which inspired pggen, has early support for MySQL.

 - You want an active-record pattern where models have methods like `find`, `create`, `update`, and `delete`. pggen only generates code for queries you write.
 Use [gorm].